 At O'Connor, Runckel & O'Malley we represent people who have suffered serious injuries as a result of others negligence on California’s roads and highways.
 The injuries that can result from an accident involving a bicycle and a motor vehicle are often catastrophic; including, brain and spinal cord injuries; fractures; abrasions; and internal and soft tissue injuries.

-The attorneys at O’Connor, Runckel & O’Malley work with medical professionals, vocational rehabilitation experts, and financial planners to determine all of the effects of serious injuries.
+The bicycle accident attorneys at O’Connor, Runckel & O’Malley work with medical professionals, vocational rehabilitation experts, and financial planners to determine all of the effects of serious injuries.
 We have the skill and experience to ensure that individuals and their families receive the financial support necessary to help them move forward with their lives.
 Contact us now for a free consultation with a personal injury attorney.

 Bicycle Accident Statistics

 According to the Metropolitan Transportation Commission, a significant number of car-bike collisions occur every year but go unreported.
 In the Bay Area, bicycle related injuries are on the rise, after a short decline from 2000 to 2003.
 Most bicycle accident injuries happen in cities with the largest populations, however college towns like Berkeley and Palo Alto both rank significantly higher for the number of bicyclists injured, than their populations would suggest.
 Many students, teachers and staff ride their bicycles to campus in these cities, increasing the chance of a bicycle related fatality than occurs in other Bay Area communities.

 Furthermore, according to the Insurance Institute for Highway Safety, in 1975, only 32% of those killed in bicycle accidents were over the age 16 years.
 In 1999, 71% of bicycle deaths riders 16 years or older.
 Today most bicycle accidents involve adults in the intersection major roads at night.